Gwyd0/Linuxsetup/README.md

 Lockscreen - [betterlockscreen](https://github.com/betterlockscreen/betterlockscreen) <br />

 # Keybinds
-all the default i3 keybinds +
+All the default I3 keybinds +
 | Keybind       | Action
 | ------------- |:-------------:
 | Mod+Shift+z   | Opens Sidebar
-| Mod+Shift+x   | Opens Dashboard
 | Mod+Shift+r   | Reloads Config
 | Ctrl+Space    | Clears the newest notification
 | Ctrl+Shift+Space   | Clears all notifications

-# Known Issues / Future features
+# Known Issues
-i will fix these when i have time..
+I will fix these when I have time…
-* lots of small bugs such as the weather not updating.
-* finish dashboard
-* Make a install script. (prob for arch and ubuntu)
+* When opening the sidebar quickly, the Spotify widget will bug out, resulting in you not being able to close the sidebar.
+This can be solved by reloading the config but is very annoying.
+This seems to only happen on Ubuntu.